dropbox/dropbox-sdk-obj-c/README.md

 The `DBUserClient`s (or `DBTeamClient`s) in `authorizedClients` / `authorizedTeamClients` is then used to make all of the desired API calls.

-* call `unlinkAndResetClients` to logout Dropbox user and clear all access tokens
+* call `unlinkAndResetClient` to logout a particular Dropbox user and clear their access token
-* if specific access tokens need to be removed, use the `clearStoredAccessToken` method in `DBOAuthManager`.
+* call `unlinkAndResetClients` to logout all Dropbox users and clear all access tokens

 ---